 London born , Irish & US national—Michael Morris and Tokyo born, Japanese native—the late Yoshiko Sato, independently trained in the fine arts prior to studying architecture at The Cooper Union .
-Graduating in 1989, the pair began teaching at architecture and fine art colleges, completed their professional training, and pursued their post-graduate studies (in Ireland & Harvard GSD).
+Completing their degree in 1989, the pair began teaching at architecture and fine art colleges, continued their professional training in the offices of Tod Williams, Billie Tsien, Toshiko Mori, James Carpenter, and Diller + Scofidio, and pursued their post-graduate studies in Ireland and at Harvard GSD. respectively.
+Following years of independent pursuits, in 1996 the pair became the Morris Sato Studio, NYC.

-LightShowers, a touchstone of the Studio’s applied research, seeks to fuse lighting, material, technology, and fabrication into holistic experiences that support health and wellbeing.
-Sato Morris' immersive, interactive multimedia installation was inspired by cardiac care protocols of medical researchers at Columbia Presbyterian Hospital, which integrated bio-feedback technology, LEDs, and video projection to align human breath at rest with the universal rhythms of nature.
-Presented internationally, LightShowers has been experienced by more than 200,000 visitors.
+LightShowers, an example of the Studio’s applied research, fuses lighting, material, technology, and fabrication into immersive experiences to support health and wellbeing.
+Sato Morris' interactive multimedia installation was inspired by biofeedback protocols in treating cardiac patients at Columbia Presbyterian Hospital in NYC.
+LightShowers seamless digital integration of LEDs and video projections created a sensorial, therapeutic, and spatial experience that aligned the human breath at rest with the universal rhythms of nature.
+Presented in 7 international venues, LightShowers was experienced by more than 200,000 visitors.

 Morris Sato interior designs employ the Chinese-Japanese 'borrowed landscape' garden principle to synchapate light, air, matter, texture, and colour with the environments beyond.